Kellytom/FileNameTagging/README.md

 `My filename writing.txt`

+I can't recommend this because it would lead to confusion about which files were tagged and which were untagged.

 #### Level 2:

-The next level is to append a special character like "-" at the end of the filename.
+The next level is to append a special character like "-" next to the tags.
 I call that character "the tag flag character."
 Like so:

 `My filename writing-.txt`